miguelapabenedit/dataArt-challange/README.md

  ./Dockefile -- Go Api
   ```

-  ## Tech Debt (#tech-deb)
+  ## Tech Debt

-  --Implement replace mockCache for a real Cache, and that will let us put an expiration time between requests.
+  --Implement replace mockCache for a real Cache, and that will let us put an expiration time between requests.(#tech-deb)